kiancchen/Spam-Email-Recognition/README.md

 # Acknowledge

-The `spam_ham_dataset.csv` is from https://www.kaggle.com/venky73/spam-mails-dataset.
+The `test_emails.csv` is from https://www.kaggle.com/balaka18/email-spam-classification-dataset-csv

-The `spambase.csv` is from https://archive.ics.uci.edu/ml/datasets/Spambase
+The `train_emails.csv` is from https://archive.ics.uci.edu/ml/datasets/Spambase